hackkim/TryHackMe/Jr-Penetration-Tester/Network-Security/Protocols-and-Servers.md

-# 📡 Protocols and Servers
+# 📡 TryHackMe: Network Security - Protocols and Servers

 This document explores foundational network protocols including Telnet, HTTP, FTP, SMTP, POP3, and IMAP, providing insight into how they operate at a low level and revealing associated security concerns.